Ambrosys/os-matcher/docs/content/Details/Filters/CsvTrackWriter.rst

 Output
 ======

-A CSV stream with the following properties
+A CSV stream in the following format:

 - CSV columns and corresponding types:
    - **time**: date/time in the format "yyyy-MM-ddThh:mm:ss" [ISO-8601] (example: ``2020-01-01T12:00:00``)